zolaware/reblue/README.md

 ### Cheats

-- In Battle
+A full Cheats page in the config menu, reachable from the title screen or the camp menu.
+Every setting is live — no restart, no save editing — and each one persists per profile.

+**In Battle**

-    - Invincibility: Refills HP each logic step for living members.
-A single blow big enough to kill from full still kills; a KO'd member stays down (topping HP over a set KO bit would leave the two disagreeing)
+- Invincibility: the party is topped back up continuously, so ordinary fights stop being a threat.
+A single hit big enough to kill from full HP will still land, and anyone already knocked out stays down
-    - Infinite MP: Same for MP
+- Infinite MP: cast freely; MP refills as fast as you spend it
-    - Status Immunity: Pins all 11 resistances to the immune threshold and clears anything already applied — resistance only stops the next application
+- Status Immunity: poison, sleep, petrify and the rest simply stop landing, and anything already on your party is cleared
-    - One-Hit Kill: Holds living enemies at 1 HP, not 0, so the game's own death path still runs and awards the battle
+- One-Hit Kill: enemies are held at 1 HP, so the next hit that connects finishes them.
+Battles still resolve normally, so you keep the EXP, gold and drops

-- Power — Off / 2x / 5x / 10x
+**Power** — Off / 2x / 5x / 10x

+- Attack, Magic Attack, Defence, Magic Defence and Agility: each multiplied independently, so you can turn up exactly what you want
-    - Attack, Magic Attack, Defence, Magic Defence, Agility — five independent multipliers, plus Permanent Stat Bonus (Off / +999 / +9999) writing the seven permanentBonus slots.
+- Permanent Stat Bonus: Off / +999 / +9999 added across the board, for when a

-    - Applied inside a hook on Player_CalcBattleParams, scaling the block the guest just wrote — so they take effect at the next stat recompute (battle start or equipment change), not mid-battle.

-- Progression
+  multiplier isn't blunt enough

+Multipliers take effect from the next battle or equipment change.

+**Progression**

-    - EXP per Fight: Off / 2x / 3x / 5x Calls the game's own Player_AddExp, so levels resolve immediately, multi-level included
+- EXP per Fight: Off / 2x / 3x / 5x.
+Levels arrive on the battle that earned them, including several at once
-    - SP per Fight: Off / 2x / 3x / 5x Still a direct write — expect class ranks to lag a battle
+- SP per Fight: Off / 2x / 3x / 5x.
+Class ranks may not catch up until the following battle
-    - Gold per Fight: Off / 2x / 3x / 5x Snapshot at battle start, top up the remainder at the end
+- Gold per Fight: Off / 2x / 3x / 5x
-    - Medals per Fight: Snapshot at battle start, top up the remainder at the end
+- Medals per Fight: Off / 2x / 3x / 5x, for the ruins-only currency
-    - Infinite Gold: Pinned at 99,999,999 — the game's own clamps
+- Infinite Gold: held at 99,999,999
-    - Infinite Medals: Pinned at 9,999 — the game's own clamps
+- Infinite Medals: held at 9,999
-    - Unlock All Classes: Sets all nine class bits on every roster member
+- Unlock All Classes: all nine jobs open on every party member, reserves included

-- Items
+**Items**

+- Give All Items: one of everything the game defines, in a single press
-    - Give All Items plus nine category grants: Heal (27), Usable (51), Spellbooks (72), Arm (35), Finger (30), Ear (29), Neck (30), Chest (36), Valuables (62).
+- Nine targeted grants when you want less than everything: Heal (27), Usable (51), Spellbooks (72), Arm (35), Finger (30), Ear (29), Neck (30), Chest (36) and Valuables (62)

-    - Categories come from the shipped designer sheet, baked into a lookup table.
-Grants are additive (skip what you hold, fill free slots), give 1 each, and skip the 65 ids the sheet marks abolished — your "Worthless Junk".
-Infinite Items separately holds every occupied slot at 99.

-- Encyclopedia
+- Infinite Items: every stack you carry stays full, so nothing is spent by using or selling it

+Grants add to what you already hold rather than replacing it, hand you one of each, and skip the unused entries that show up in game as Worthless Junk.

+**Encyclopedia**

-    - Achievements 100%: awards the full catalog (51) through the game's own unlock path.
+- Achievements 100%: awards the entire catalogue, all 51
-    - Reset Achievements: re-locks everything; confirmed to take effect live.

-- Debug
-    - Use ` in game and input game_cheat_diag on for to see active cheat debug in cli
+- Reset Achievements: locks them all again, if you'd rather earn them

+**Debug**

+- Console: press `` ` `` to open it, then `game_cheat_diag on` to log a line whenever a cheat acts.
+Off by default.
+Every cheat also has a console command
+  — `game_cheats` lists the current state of all of them

 ### Mods and DLC